chibiboba/JS-120/JS 129/JS 129 study guide.md

 ##### The Constructor `prototype` Property

+- What makes constructors special is a characteristic of all function objects in JavaScript: they all have a `prototype` property that we call the **function prototype** to distinguish them from the prototypes used when creating ordinary objects.
   - Every function has a `prototype` property that points to an object that contains a `constructor` property.
 The `constructor` property points back to the function itself.

-- All **function objects** have a `prototype` property.
+  - All function objects have a `prototype` property.
-- Dunder proto will usually equal `constructor.prototype` (aka the **prototype property**) given that the constructor is the constructor function that created that object.
+- Dunder proto will usually equal `constructor.prototype` (constructor `prototype` property) given that the constructor is the constructor function that created that object.
-- References the default prototype object.
+- References the default prototype object. . ?
-- What makes constructors special is a characteristic of all function objects in JavaScript: they all have a `prototype` property that we call the **function prototype** to distinguish them from the prototypes used when creating ordinary objects.
 - The code in the previous section emulates something that JavaScript bundles with constructors.

 ```terminal